Italy in December: best places to visit, top experiences, all you need to know to plan a trip you’ll love [2025 Update]

 If you love Christmas markets, then the best places to experience them are the towns of Merano, Bolzano and, more in general, the cities on the slopes of the Dolomites.

-This part of Italy has a strong Germanic influence and is the one with the best and most authentic Christmas markets.
+This part of Italy has a strong Germanic influence and since Christmas markets are a German / Northern European tradition rather than an Italian one, this is THE place in Italy with the best and most authentic Christmas markets of all!

 Wrap up well as this area is pretty cold at this time!